Skip to content

 Running a business means managing risk every day.
 A customer could be injured on your premises, a fire could damage your equipment, or a storm could force you to close temporarily.

-A Business Owner's Policy, often called a BOP, helps protect many small and midsize businesses by combining key coverages into one policy.
+A Business Owner's Policy, often called a BOP, helps protect small and midsize businesses by combining key coverages into one policy.
 Instead of buying separate policies for several common risks, many business owners use a BOP as a practical starting point for their insurance program.

-A typical Business Owner's Policy may help cover:
+A typical Business Owner's Policy helps cover:

 What Is a Business Owner's Policy?

 A Business Owner's Policy is a business insurance package designed for many small and midsize businesses.
-It combines three core coverages into one policy:
+It combines three core coverages into one policy.

 For many businesses, a BOP provides a strong foundation of protection and can be more efficient than managing several separate policies.